Snapkg/websockets/README.md

   - Testing Snapkg and it's packages is one way to ensure a smooth experience for end-users.
   - Issues should be reported in the issue tracker.

+* **Snapkg Repo Maintainers**

+  - These are the people who are responsible for maintining this repo on GitHub.

 # License
 GNU General Public License v3.0 or later